Web3-Pi/web3-reverse-proxy/README.md

 ![Metamask](./admin/docs/metamask-1.png)

-In case of problems check, the best place to start the investigation is to check the network traffic, for instance with a web browser's dev tools/developers tools (Ctrl+Shift+C).
+In case of problems check, the best place to start the investigation is to check the network traffic, for instance with the web browser's dev tools/developers tools (Ctrl+Shift+C).